-The golden-rule for a successful CV is that is should look professional and not stand out for the wrong reasons.
-You do not want to stand out from the crowd with a sign over your head stating ‘I am a loner!’
+The golden rule for a successful CV is that it should look professional and not stand out for the wrong reasons.
+You do not want to stand out from the crowd with a sign over your head stating, “I am a loner!”

-Employers and recruiters – who are, ultimately, the people you are trying to impress and your sole target audience – are used to conventional CVs; and conventional CVs do not contain anything else besides plain text.
-In their view, images and logos are things that can be presented in portfolios or during the interview stage.
+Employers and recruiters – the people you are trying to impress – are used to receiving conventional CVs.
+These conventional CVs do not contain anything else besides plain text and some minimal design features.

 This was confirmed by our 2022 survey of 56 CV writing books, which found that none of the recruitment experts recommended including graphics, images or logos on a CV.
 None!

 For every rule, there is an exception.